 Getting diagnosed with depression is bad enough, but having a form of depression that doesn’t respond to standard treatment options can feel hopeless.
 When talk therapy and medications don’t work, what options are people left with?
 Luckily, it’s not as hopeless as it may seem.
 With some patience and effort, it is possible to find a treatment that works.
-After all, it’s called treatment-resistant depression, not treatment defiant depression.
+After all, it’s treatment-resistant depression, not treatment defiant depression.
 Just think of your depression as extra stubborn, it will just take a little more work to alleviate it.

 Treatment-Resistant Depression is most commonly defined as a Major Depressive condition.
 It’s when an individual’s depression has not responded to at least 4 different antidepressants, including any medications that are from more than one antidepressant category.
 These individuals also don’t respond to psychotherapy.

-Some people with treatment-resistant depression do respond to antidepressants, but the side effects from the medication are so severe that they end up doing more bad than good.
+Some people with treatment-resistant depression do respond to antidepressants, but the side effects of the medication are so severe that they end up doing more bad than good.
 If medication worked once before but now stops working, that would also be considered a medication failure.

 You may roll your eyes and say, “another one?”
 It can take time, often through trial and error, to find the right medication, dose, or combination to combat someone’s depression.
 Doctors will always start by trying out newer antidepressants, like Prozac, Celexa, and Zoloft, and or maybe even Effexor, Cymbalta, and Wellbutrin.
 Try every medication before moving on.